 \subsection{Empowering Gated RNNs with DMU's Delay Line Mechanism}

-To further demonstrate the effectiveness of the DMU's delay line mechanism, we integrate it into widely used RNN architectures: the GRU and LSTM.
-For this study, both models are designed with a single recurrent layer, featuring 512 neurons.
-The results on the SHD dataset, as presented in Table \ref{channel}, unequivocally underscores the benefits of integrating delay lines.
-Specifically, with a modest 0.88\% increase in parameters, the LSTM's accuracy improved by a remarkable 15.99\%.
-Similarly, the GRU model, when coupled with the delay line mechanism, also exhibits consistent performance enhancements.
+To further demonstrate the effectiveness of the DMU's delay line mechanism, we integrate it into well-established gated RNN architectures, namely GRU and LSTM.
+In this study, both models are configured to have a single recurrent layer consisting of 512 units.
+The results obtained on the SHD dataset, as presented in Table \ref{channel}, clearly illustrate the advantages of incorporating the delay lines.
+Specifically, with a modest increase of only 0.88\% in parameters, the LSTM model achieves a remarkable improvement of 15.99\% in accuracy on the SHD dataset.
+Similarly, the GRU model, when combined with the delay line mechanism, also exhibits substantial performance enhancements of nearly 10\%.